lgbt-foundation/whitepaper/whitepaper.md

 > Using **BLOCKCHAIN TECHNOLOGY** to **ADVANCE EQUAL RIGHTS AND ACCEPTANCE** for the **LGBT COMMUNITY**

-## DISCLAIMER
+## ABOUT THIS DOCUMENT

-This is an early version of the white paper where we aim to highlight a twofold problem: 1. the global “pink economy” of the LGBT community being neither properly utilized nor clearly defined and 2. nonprofit and charity funds not making it directly into the hands of the most marginalized and oppressed within the LGBT community, then work with the community to create real-world solutions.
-While this paper highlights key areas and technologies that we feel will provide a crucial foundation for those solutions, this is first and foremost an invitation of participation.
+In this early version of the white paper that aims to discuss two major problems affecting the LGBT community: 1. the "pink economy" not being adequately leveraged for its members' interest;
+and 2. lack of dedicated and adequate funding to resolve persist inequality and discrimination against its members.

+While this paper proposes technical and economical solutions to these problems, this is first and foremost an invitation of participation.

 ### Legal Disclaimer

-This *LGBT Token: Using Blockchain Technology to Support Equal Rights and Acceptance* is a confidential overview of the LGBT Token project and token sale.
+This white paper is a confidential overview of the LGBT Token project and token sale.
 It may be amended or replaced at any time.
 There is no obligation to update the whitepaper or to provide the recipient with notification of any changes or access to any additional information.

 Recipients are notified as follows:

   * **Eligible purchasers:** the information in this whitepaper is for prospective purchasers and is not intended to be received or read by anyone else.
 Eligibility is not guaranteed and is likely to be subject to restrictions.
-  * **Confidentiality:** this whitepaper is confidential.
-By receiving it, the recipient agrees to keep its contents confidential.
   * **No offer of regulated products or services:** the LGBT Token (as described in this whitepaper) is not intended to constitute a security or any other regulated product or service in any jurisdiction.
 This whitepaper does not constitute a prospectus nor offer document of any sort and is not intended to constitute an offer or solicitation of securities or any other investment or other product or service in any jurisdiction.
 Any offer or agreement in relation to any sale and purchase of LGBT Tokens is to be governed solely by a separate document setting out the terms and conditions (“Ts&Cs”) of such agreement.
 In the event of any inconsistencies between the Ts&Cs and this whitepaper, the former prevails.
   * **No advice:** this whitepaper does not constitute advice to purchase any LGBT Tokens nor should it be relied upon in connection with any contract or purchasing decision.
   * **No representations:** no representations or warranties have been made to the recipient or its advisers as to the accuracy or completeness of the information, statements, opinions or matters (express or implied) arising out of, contained in or derived from this whitepaper or any omission from this document or of any other written or oral information or opinions provided now or in the future to any interested party or their advisers.
 No representation or warranty is given as to the achievement or reasonableness of any plans, future projections or prospects and nothing in this document is or should be relied upon as a promise or representation as to the future.
 To the fullest extent possible, all liability for any loss or damage of whatsoever kind (whether foreseeable or not) which may arise from any person acting on any information and opinions contained in this whitepaper or any information which is made available in connection with any further enquiries, notwithstanding any negligence, default or lack of care, is disclaimed.
   * **Risk warning:** potential purchasers should assess the nature of, and their own appetite for, relevant risks independently and consult their advisers before making a decision to purchase any LGBT Tokens.
   * **Translations:** this whitepaper and related materials are issued in English.
 Any translation is for reference purposes only and is not certified by any person.
 If there is any inconsistency between a translation and the English version of this whitepaper, the English version prevails.
-  * **Restricted transmission:** this whitepaper must not be taken or transmitted to any country where distribution or dissemination of this whitepaper is prohibited or restricted.
+  * **Restricted transmission:** this whitepaper must not be taken or transmitted to any jurisdictionwhere distribution or dissemination of this whitepaper is prohibited or restricted.
+  * No offer of fund-raising appeals or charitable donains: The LGBT Foundation Limited ("LGBT Foundation") is currently not yet set up as a charitable, philantropic and benevolent society, but it is intended to achieve such status in the near term, as prespective permits and accredetations have been obtained.
+As part of the ICO, the LGBT Foundation does not engage in fund-raising appeals or seek participation in the toen sale to fund charitable, philantropic or benevolent causes.
+Any involement in social impact programs is through the LGBT Foundation own discretionary social responsibility program called LGBT Impact (see 'LGBT Impact' section below), which will be fundend from future token creation.

 This whitepaper has not been reviewed by any regulatory authority in any jurisdiction.
 References in this whitepaper to specific companies, networks and/or potential use cases are for illustrative purposes only.
 Other than Hornet Networks Limited (“Hornet”), the use of any company and/or platform names and trademarks does not imply any affiliation with, or endorsement by, any of those parties.
-The Foundation is a wholly owned subsidiary of Hornet, but operated distinctly.

 All references to ‘dollars’ or ‘$’ are references to United States dollars unless otherwise stated.

 ## EXECUTIVE SUMMARY

 January 12, 2018 saw the launch of the LGBT Foundation, a not-for-profit organization initiated by Hornet Networks, the leading gay social network and pioneering app with 25 million users worldwide.
 The LGBT Foundation recognized the potential of blockchain technology to protect and advance the rights of the LGBT community across the globe.
 By tokenizing the Pink Dollar, the LGBT Foundation will support three principle goals:

 -	allocate resources to tackle repression, discrimination, and inequality;
 -	enable members to verify and protect their identities;
 -	demonstrate and exert the economic might of the LGBT community;

 In the first quarter of 2018, the LGBT Foundation will conduct an Initial Coin Offering (ICO) to raise funds and allocate cryptocurrency tokens (LGBT Tokens) to individual participants.

 The power of the Pink Economy cannot be underestimated.
-If the LGBT community were a country, it would be the world’s fourth biggest economy with a GDP of USD 4.7 trillion.
-The LGBT Foundation will make this global economic muscle tangible and visible – by establishing a digital asset to allow borderless transactions and exchange among an already global community.
+If the LGBT community were a country, it would be the world's fourth biggest economy with a GDP of USD 4.7 trillion.
+The LGBT Foundation will make this global economic muscle tangible and visible - by establishing a digital asset to allow borderless transactions and exchange among an already global community.

-Furthermore, resources from the LGBT Foundation will be allocated on an ongoing basis to actively support members of the LGBT community in instances where they are vulnerable, distressed, or suffering from inequality – this can include financial assistance to support political activism, as well as logistical and operational support.
+Furthermore, resources from the LGBT Foundation will be allocated on an ongoing basis to actively support members of the LGBT community in instances where they are vulnerable, distressed, or suffering from inequality - this can include financial assistance to support political activism, as well as logistical and operational support.

-The Foundation will offer 30% of its available Tokens during the sale and the remaining Tokens will be governed by the non-for-profit Foundation.
+The Foundation will offer 20% of its available Tokens during the sale and the remaining Tokens will be governed by the non-for-profit Foundation.
 Our aim is to give LGBT Tokens a level of everyday utility and get them into general circulation as a regular form of payment for goods and services.
 To kickstart the ecosystem, the LGBT Foundation will allocate a portion of tokens to partnering businesses and organizations for them to reward their users.

-A range of practical measures – such as providing plug-ins for ecommerce stores, or devices in physical locations, that accept LGBT Tokens as payment – will drive adoption and usage of the LGBT token in day-to-day life.
+A range of practical measures - such as providing plug-ins for ecommerce stores, or devices in physical locations, that accept LGBT Tokens as payment - will drive adoption and usage of the LGBT token in day-to-day life.

 To achieve its stated goals, the LGBT Foundation invites likeminded partners to help jumpstart the adoption of the Token and the resulting economy.
 We encourage and seek involvement and contributions from individuals and organizations across the LGBT community to shape the future of the LGBT Foundation.

 ## TABLE OF CONTENTS